PostEVERYTHING YOU NEED TO KNOW ABOUT OUR MODULAR SYSTEM STARTER KITS

-After their first 3 months on the job, each employee undergoes White Belt Training to reinforce adherence to lean manufacturing principles.
+After their first three months on the job, each employee undergoes White Belt Training to reinforce adherence to lean manufacturing principles.
 The training occurs across all sectors of the company, whether in sales, operations, or production floor.

 Employees at Minus Forty have become more autonomous and committed to their work as they are involved in the creative process required to build the structures.
-Also, they have created a moonshine shop equipped with tubes and joints where 2 employees, Rob and Luke, are the designated assemblers to build custom solutions.
+Also, they have created a moonshine shop equipped with tubes and joints where two employees, Rob and Luke, are the designated assemblers to build custom solutions.
 Buying bulk Flexpipe parts is now an approved monthly expenditure at Minus Forty.